 - create date and time variables from various inputs,

-- perform basic computations on date and time variables,
+- perform basic computations with date and time variables,

 - use simple ds4psy functions to query dates and times.